-- All Applicants
+- Requirements for All Applicants

-All applicants must have received—or be on track to receive prior to matriculation as a graduate student—a baccalaureate degree from a college or university of recognized standing.
+All applicants must have received—or be on track to receive before matriculation as a graduate student—a baccalaureate degree from a college or university of recognized standing.
 For students with international credentials, an equivalent international degree is required.
 Transcripts are required for every college or university you have attended.
 Please inform your prospective graduate field if your name on any of your credentials will be different from the one noted on your application.

 The online application requires you to upload an unofficial copy of each official transcript.
 To prepare your transcripts, follow the steps below:

 - Do not upload transcripts that include a U.S. Social Security Number (SSN).
 Redact, cross out, or cover your SSN, if applicable, before scanning the document.